api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 Regardless of the contributors skill API3's vision is for participation to be as frictionless as possible.
 To support this, we provide the below framework as modules for contributors to engage with.
-We appreciate the individual nature of contribution and these frameworks are flexible.
+We appreciate the individual nature of contribution and these frameworks are flexible, but we ask for those seeking to support API3 DAO's proposed objectives.

 <!-- please review the below -->

 1. Technical contributions

-Tier 1: Experienced

-API3 will offer $400 of API3 Tokens for contributors that would classify as experienced (5years+ experience in a certain field)
+- API3 will offer $400 of API3 Tokens for contributors that would classify as experienced (3-5years+ experience in a certain field).

-Tier 2: Learning

-API3 will offer $250 of API3 Tokens for contributors that are learning about their technical area of expertiese.
+- API3 will offer $250 of API3 Tokens for contributors that are learning about their technical area of expertiese.

 2. Non-technical contributions

-Tier 1: Experienced

-API3 will offer $300 of API3 Tokens for contributors that would classify as experienced (5years+ experience in a certain field) per day
+- API3 will offer $300 of API3 Tokens for contributors that would classify as experienced (5years+ experience in a certain field) per day

-Tier 2: Learning

-API3 will offer $250 of API3 Tokens for contributors that are learning about their technical area of expertiese.
+- API3 will offer $200 of API3 Tokens for contributors that are learning about their technical area of expertiese.

-# Submit your own proposal

-We welcome proposals that bring new ideas or sub-teams to the DAO.
-Generally engaging the DAO through our community in a constructive manor will help sentiment check a proposal and help shape it to align to current contributors.
-If you are proposing an initiative that would require collaboration with a current sub team, we suggest co-ordinating proactively and outlining how you will work together.
+Please provide a clear scope of work with detailed estmations of what

 ::: info Join the API3 Community